Fijishi-Enterprises/BenthicIMG-Analyser/docs/coralnet-system/topics/aws-s3.rst

 See `this blog post <https://aws.amazon.com/blogs/security/iam-policies-and-bucket-policies-and-acls-oh-my-controlling-access-to-s3-resources/>`__ for info on bucket policies, `this docs page <http://docs.aws.amazon.com/AmazonS3/latest/dev/manage-acls-using-console.html>`__ for info on ACLs, and `this docs page <http://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html#example-bucket-policies-use-case-4>`__ for the referer check.

-.. _s3cmd_install:
+.. _s3cmd:

 Installing s3cmd
 ----------------

-- *Install as needed*

 s3cmd is a third-party utility for Amazon S3 which provides some functionality that the AWS CLI lacks.
+This shouldn't be needed for normal website operation, but it can be useful if you need to reorganize S3 buckets for any reason.
+So, install this when needed.

 Install with ``pip install s3cmd``.